 On the other hand, while it is true that rearranging desks won’t take you too much time if you have a small class, if you try and do the same in the middle of a class with 20+ kids not willing to cooperate, things can get quite chaotic.
 Another thing to keep in mind is that placing students in their own little space may not be the best idea if you want to create a cooperative atmosphere.

 There is a reason why we don’t sit at desks when having lunch with family and that is because we normally want to interact while eating.
 For the same reason, tables seem to be the better choice for cooperative activities.
-Speaking activities, for one, are a lot easier to organize and so are peer-check and pairwork.
+Speaking activities, for one, are a lot easier to organize and so are peer-check and pairwork and worksheets.

 Nonetheless, tables do tend to take up more room, so they might not be a good fit for smaller classrooms or for classes with too many students.
 Another drawback is that when sitting at tables, students cannot be easily separated.
 However, if you don’t administer a test every other hour, this problem can be easily solved by spreading students out a bit more if you have the room, or simply by keeping an eye on them to prevent them from cheating.